92green/dataparcels/packages/dataparcels-docs/src/pages/data-editing.md

 import EditingObjects from 'examples/EditingObjects';
 import EditingArrays from 'examples/EditingArrays';
 import EditingModify from 'examples/EditingModify';
+import DerivedValue from 'examples/DerivedValue';
+import DerivedMeta from 'examples/DerivedMeta';
 import ManagingOwnParcelState from 'examples/ManagingOwnParcelState';
 import {Divider} from 'dcme-style';
 import {Message} from 'dcme-style';